 Objectives: 1.
-The course will contribute to the knowledge related objective of the Research Master’s programme by providing students with a thorough grounding in the current developments in the literature on European Union decision making and the implementation of EU policy measures in the member states.
-2. The course will contribute to the skills related objectives of the programme by guiding the students in conducting a joint research project in the field: jointly identifying the relevant gaps in the research agenda, selecting a research topic and defining the appropriate method and approach to data collection and then evaluating the results.
+The course will contribute to the the Research Master’s programme by providing students with a thorough grounding in the current developments in the literature on European Union decision making and the implementation of EU policy measures in the member states.
+2. The course will contribute to the skills related objectives of the programme by guiding the students in conducting a joint research project in the field.
 In this way, the course will make a major contribution to developing the students’ research related skills.

 Method of instruction